MarketRaker/trading-bot-example-code/README.md

   - Forward the backend's port 5005 to your local machine's port 5005 (-p 5005:5005).

 Your FastAPI backend will now be accessible at http://localhost:5005.

+**Note:**
+For testing, Postman can interact with your FastAPI server on localhost, but because localhost is not a public IP address, it cannot be registered as a webhook URL on the MarketRaker website.
+MarketRaker needs a publicly accessible endpoint to send indicators to your application.
+To make your application accessible publicly, you would need to deploy it to a server with a public IP address (e.g., on a cloud service like AWS, Azure, or Heroku)

 ## Receiving Indicators